RainbowFox101/TEMPLATE-webapp/README.md

 - **Product Owner (Mr. Scheuerlein)**
 - **Scrum Master (rotation throughout)**: *You will run the meetings at the start and end of each period.
 At the end of the week, meet with the Product Owner to determine what goes into the Sprint Backlog for the next Sprint and how much value to assign to each User Story.*
-- **Team**: *The team can be made up of developers, testers, writers and anyone else that helps build your product.
-Team Members often play multiple roles.
-You may need to do some research to complete your project!*
+- **Team**: *Developers, testers, writers, etc. You may need to do some research to complete your project!*

 #### Artifacts